topcoder-platform/tc-notifications/README.md

 - use Chrome to browse connect.topcoder-dev.com
 - open developer tools, click the Network tab
-- log in with suser1 / Topcoder123
+- log in with suser1 / Topcoder123, or mess / appirio123
 - once logged in, open some project, for example https://connect.topcoder-dev.com/projects/1936 and in the network inspector look for the call to the project api and get the token from the auth header, see http://pokit.org/get/img/68cdd34f3d205d6d9bd8bddb07bdc216.jpg